MailTape/MailTape/src/content/episodes/2025-02-22-walter_astral.md

 track7_link: https://mtsounds.web.deuxfleurs.fr/XXX/track7.mp3
 episode_URL: https://mailta.pe/577/Walter-Astral/
 ---
 This morning let's carry the tapestries of our dreams into the sunlight, reveling in the shining contours of these threads and tangles.
-Weaving this trance journey through sound, the druids Walter Astral are our guides in these gentle morning hours.
+In these gentle morning hours, the druids Walter Astral are our guides, weaving this textured trance journey through sound.
+Based in Paris, the group joins us following the release of their odyssey-like album,

 # Guest's selection